rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 !!! note "A few words about `mappings.lua`"

-    Throughtout NvChad's official documentation, commands such as `<leader>` are mentioned, along with other keys that might not be understandable to the casual reader.
+    Throughout NvChad's official documentation, commands such as `<leader>` are mentioned, along with other keys that might not be understandable to the casual reader.
 The reason for this is the default `mappings.lua` file (`../nvim/lua/core/mappings.lua`).

     This file and the key mappings it describes are outlined [here](https://nvchad.com/docs/config/mappings).
 To be clear, you can override any key mappings using a custom `mappings.lua` file (`../nvim/lua/custom/mappings.lua`).